OpenMDAO/POEMs/POEM_081.md

     model : <System>
         The system-level <System>.
     inputs : list of str or tuple
-        List of desired inputs to subproblem.
-If an element is a str, then it should be the var name in its promoted name.
-If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)]. outputs : list of str or tuple
+        List of provided input names in str or tuple form.
+If an element is a str, then it should be the absolute name or the promoted name in its group.
+If it is a tuple, then the first element should be the absolute name or group's promoted name, and the second element should be the var name you wish to refer to it within the subproblem [e.g. (path.to.var, desired_name)].
+    outputs : list of str or tuple
-        List of desired outputs from subproblem.
-If an element is a str, then it should be the var name in its promoted name.
-If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)]. driver : <Driver> or None
+        List of provided output names in str or tuple form.
+If an element is a str, then it should be the absolute name or the promoted name in its group.
+If it is a tuple, then the first element should be the absolute name or group's promoted name, and the second element should be the var name you wish to refer to it within the subproblem [e.g. (path.to.var, desired_name)].
+    driver : <Driver> or None
         The driver for the problem.
 If not specified, a simple "Run Once" driver will be used. comm : MPI.Comm or <FakeComm> or None